const703/const703/README.md

-- Hi, I’m @const703
+- Hi, I’m Konstantin Ulyanov @const703
 - I’m interested in developing desktop applications using WPF and C#
-- I work at XTools, LLC
+- I work at XTools, LLC in Novosibirsk